MicrosoftDocs/altspace-vr/altspace-vr/tutorials/group-features.md

 7. Send an email to all attendees and have them create an AltspaceVR account using the same email address.
 They can either make an AltspaceVR account in-world or on our [website](https://account.altvr.com/users/sign_up).

-## How to Create a Private Event From a Group
+## How to Create a Private Event from a Group

 1. Once in the Member or Admin page, select the group you want to access.
 2. **As an Administrator**, you can modify all the options you configured previously to create the Group.
 Go to the “Edit” button on the group’s page to access them.